Eugène Bozza: Reception

-Though he spent much of his life in the central and southern large population centers of Paris and Valenciennes, many of Bozza's stage works were premiered in Lille, located in northeastern France.
+He spent much of his life in the central and northern large population centers of Paris and Valenciennes, so many of Bozza's stage works were premiered in Lille, located in north of France too.
 His work transcended the metropolitan mentality and he felt the music would be well served in this more pastoral area.
 His large works—such as symphonies, concertos, and operas—are largely unknown outside of central Europe, but his solo and chamber works are fixtures in music schools throughout the world.

 Bozza's music has largely been a critical and popular success.
 His style was normally highly accessible to listeners, students, and academics; and he composed such a mass of solo and chamber music that his name is commonly heard in studios.
 Norman Heim, professor of clarinet at the University of Maryland, may have encapsulated the success of Bozza's work with this:

 "He is a performer's composer, in that the music is well written for the instrument, is challenging to play and enjoyable to rehearse.
 He is the listener's composer since the music is always interesting, and has a familiarity of melody and tonality that even the untrained ear can enjoy."

 A testament to the universality of his music is that when Bozza died at midnight on 28 September 1991, his woodwind quintet Scherzo was being played on Belgian Radio at the request of a listener.

 Bozza remains frequently played and recorded today (Naxos Music Library lists 126 albums with recordings of his works and a YouTube search for Bozza yields thousands of videos).
 However, for whatever reason, very little has been written about his life, especially the earlier years.
 Reference works such as the Grove Music Dictionary have very short entries or sometimes no entries at all.
 Most modern writing about his past cites a single dissertation, published in 1978, by Denise Rogers Rowen about his bassoon music.